maxmcd/blog/content/posts/ai-is-not-other-people.md

 AI can't draw chalk drawings on the sidewalk just yet.

 I liked the very fine details of the internet.
 I liked to craft and I like to see the craft of others.
 Now the internet feels less human.
-We've always known.
+Or at least I need to think about how it's connected to humans in a very different way.
 Maybe this is always the way it's been, but sometimes I'm sad about it.